 In 2013 and 2014 internal audit has taken the initiative in arranging this yearly risk analysis meeting.
 In 2015 Group Audit held separate consultations with the supervisors, the external auditor and the Managing Board about risk analyses, audit findings, the audit plan and the division of responsibilities between the supervisors, the external auditor and the internal auditor.
-For 2016-2017 DNB have indicated that the tripartite meeting did not have priority.
+Since 2016 DNB has indicated that the tripartite meeting did not have priority.